sematext/docs/docs/team/app-guests.md

 Apps that you have access to are in the **Accepted** state and by clicking on the **three dots(...)** you will open the action menu that will give you an option to **Leave** that app.

-## Your apps that other users can access
+## Your Apps that other users can access

-To show the list of your apps that other users can access click on the **App Guests** section.
-For the detailed information about a specific user click on the member email and that will open a side modal with the list of all the apps the specific user has access to.
+To see the list of your Apps that other users can access click on the **App Guests** section.
+For detailed information about a specific user click on the member email.
+That will open a flyout with the list of all Apps that user can access.

 ![Apps Other Users Can Access](../images/team/apps_other_can_access.png)